Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 3. Disassemble the Hydraulic Cylinder

 Disassembling a hydraulic cylinder requires practice and specialized equipment to avoid damage.
-Damage can increase the rebuild cost and prevent a proper diagnosis — it might be harder to distinguish between damage caused by normal operations or during disassembling.
+Damage from disassembly can hide the real problem and make diagnosis more difficult.

 During this process, you’ll carefully remove the cap and gland, extract the rod, and detach the piston to access its internal components.
 This is the most important step for a high-quality hydraulic cylinder repair.